 Is your school coming to the park?
-Park staff can provide an orientation (15-30 minutes), conduct a talk (30-60 minutes), or lead a hike (2-3 hours).
-How about a Park Ranger visiting your school?
-Park staff can set up an information booth (2-4 hours) or provide a talk (1 hour) about park history, geology, and other topics.
+Park staff can provide orientation (15-30 minutes), conduct a talk (30-60 minutes), or lead a canyon hike (2-3 hours).
+Park staff can also come to your school to set up an information booth or provide a talk about park history, geology or other topics.

 YOUTH IN THE PARKSTwo great ways to learn more about the National Parks is to become a Volunteer or join a Conservation Crew!
 Both options give youth an opportunity to gain valuable work experience in the park.
 Volunteers can help visitors at the Visitor Center or provide a short orientation for visitors.
 Conservation Crews hire youth to help preserve and protect the parks.
 Ask us about becoming a volunteer or check out the websites for Ancestral Lands Program, Canyon Country Youth Corps, and Student Conservation Association.